Classic Micro Systems

 The mobile handset market is hot and increasingly becoming a part of the IT consultant's range of "expected" knowledge.
 There are too many combinations of products to be fully conversant with every aspect, but we do run into many common issues.
 We'll cover many common topics here, both technical and functional, on several popular smartphones.

-• Blackberry - Though less favorable in polls and forecasts in the last year or so due to popular products like iPhone, the Blackberry still dominates the business environment.
-Probably 75% of our business customers use these.
-If your primary purpose is fast and secure email, the Blackberry is still the platform of choice.
-Current software version 5 and expected updates to 6 soon.
+• Blackberry - Though less favorable in polls and forecasts in the last year or so due to popular products like iPhone, the Blackberry still is somewhat popular in the business environment.
+Although the BB10 (Z10 and Q10) are very nice products with modern capabilities, many clients have moved away from Blackberry in 2013.
+If your primary purpose is fast and secure email, the Blackberry is still a good choice for some, but their fate as a company in the long-term is unknown.

-• iPhone 3 or 4 - The most popular "consumer" phone over the past several years, we see very few of these in business.
+• iPhone 4 or 5 - The most popular "consumer" phone over the past several years, we see many of these in business now -- a major change from just a year or so ago.
 The most notable features include an interface most users love, along with nice styling and that huge "app" store.
 Though due to tight Apple control over the app market, many applications are duplicates.
-Also, many complaints about the AT&T network seem to dog the iPhone.
+Their biggest competitor is now Google.

-• Palm - The excellent Treo products of years past are quickly fading and the failed Pre and Palm Web OS which was their hope to generate new product sales was acquired by HP who will try to resurrect this, perhaps into a tablet.
+• Palm - The excellent Treo products of years past are quickly fading and the failed Pre and Palm Web OS which was their hope to generate new product sales was acquired by HP and died.
+Always enjoyed my Palm Treo but now just a technology that was!

 mytouch slide